eriperspective/Smart-Finance-Agentic-AI/README.md

 ## License

-This project is licensed under the MIT License.
+This application is licensed under the MIT License.

 ---

-**Note**: This is a demonstration project.
+**Note**: This is a demonstration application.
 Do not use in production without proper security audits, compliance reviews, and testing.